-One of the smartest things you can do is to separate this money and put it into a high-yield online savings account.
+One of the smartest things you can do is to separate this money and put it into a high yield savings account.
 Ally Bank is a common one that people are familiar with (no maintenance fees and no minimum balance requirements).
-You can Google “high-yield savings accounts”, as this info is always being researched and compared.
+You can Google “high-yield savings account”, as this info is always being researched and compared.

 The main reason you don’t want to put this in your regular bank is that typical bank savings accounts don’t earn any interest.
 For example, the national average of savings accounts earns 0.06% APY, that’s not a lot.

 The APY on savings accounts changes all the time.
-When I first started with Ally, maybe two years ago it was 1.8%.
+When I first started with Ally, maybe three years ago it was 1.8%.
 It all fluctuates on whats going on with our economy.
-So right now, almost all banks have lowered their interest.
-1.1% is considered to be pretty good right now.
+So right now, almost all banks have lowered their interest. .50% is considered to be pretty good right now.

 Earning interest is great, so you might be thinking I should invest in a 5-year CD and receive a guaranteed interest rate that’s higher.
 This makes sense from one standpoint.
 The other main aspect is that your emergency account must be liquid, which means that it’s ready cash at hand, funds that you can get your hands on any day of the week (without waiting).